|Mark Holloway | Chief Financial Officer

 Carley received his Bachelor of Science degree in aviation from Ohio State University and Master of Business Administration degree from Ohio University.

-Greg Conley joined the City of McKinney in April 2015.
+Joe Ellenburg joined the City of McKinney in November 1995.

-Chief Conley has more than 30 years of law enforcement experience, beginning his career in law enforcement in 1988 with the Mesquite, Texas Police Department.
-In 1992, he was hired by the Garland Police Department where he rose through the ranks working in a wide variety of divisions.
-He became Assistant Chief in 2000.
+Chief Ellenburg has 30 years of law enforcement experience, beginning his career in law enforcement in 1992 with the Collin County Sheriff's Office.
+In 1995, he was hired by the McKinney Police Department where he rose through the ranks working in a wide variety of divisions.
+He became Assistant Chief in 2013, was named Chief in December 2022.

 Spencer Smith became the Directory of the McKinney Public Library System in August 2015.